inet-framework/inet/doc/src/developers-guide/ch-usage.rst

 Workflow:

-Fork on Github.
+1. Fork on GitHub.

-Check out the INET project from GitHub, and import it into the OMNeT++ IDE.
+2. Check out the INET project from GitHub, and import it into the OMNeT++ IDE.

-Develop.
+3. Develop.

-Submit pull requests.
+4. Submit pull requests.

 .. _dg:cha:gettingstarted:setting-up-inet-based:

 Setting Up a New INET-Based Project
 -----------------------------------

-Create new project in the IDE.
+Create a new project in the IDE.

-NED and source files in the same folder; examples under examples/; etc.
+Keep NED and source files in the same folder; examples under examples/; etc.

-Set INET as referenced project.
+Set INET as a referenced project.

 Set up version control (git, GitHub).